Isaac Baley Gaytán

-Isaac Baley Gaytán is a Mexican economist and Associate Professor of Economics at Universitat Pompeu Fabra (UPF) in Barcelona.
+Isaac Baley Gaytán (Mexico City, 1983) is a Mexican economist and Associate Professor of Economics at Universitat Pompeu Fabra (UPF) in Barcelona.
 He is affiliated with the Barcelona School of Economics (BSE) and the Centre de Recerca en Economia Internacional (CREI).
 His research focuses on macroeconomic fluctuations, firm dynamics, and the role of frictions and information in shaping aggregate outcomes.

 He is coauthor, with Laura Veldkamp, of The Data Economy: Tools and Applications (Princeton University Press).

 Education

 Baley earned bachelor's degrees in Economics and Applied Mathematics and a master's in Economic Theory from the Instituto Tecnológico Autónomo de México (ITAM).
 He received his PhD in Economics from New York University in 2015.

 Career

 Baley joined the faculty of UPF in 2015, where he is an Associate Professor with tenure.
 He is also an Affiliated Professor at the Barcelona School of Economics and a Research Associate at CREI.

 In 2022, he was awarded a European Research Council (ERC) Starting Grant for the project The Macroeconomic Effects of Corporate Tax Reforms.
 A BSE video feature summarized the project's aims and methods.

 That same year, he received the European Economic Association's Exceptional Teaching Award (Junior).